gtatters/ThermImageJ/Readme.md

 References
 ----------

-The following open source programs and programmers were crucial to the development of ThermImageJ.
+The following open source programs were crucial to the development of ThermImageJ.

 -   Thermimage: <https://github.com/gtatters/Thermimage>